uwba/eks-wordpress/README.md

 EarnItKeepItSaveIt site, based on Wordpress 3.5.

+### Debugging

-To aid in debugging, you can optionally modify wp_debug_backtrace_summary() in wp-includes/functions.php as follows:
+To aid in debugging, you can do optionally do the following:

+* Modify wp_debug_backtrace_summary() in wp-includes/functions.php as follows:

 ```php
 function wp_debug_backtrace_summary( $ignore_class = null, $skip_frames = 0, $pretty = true ) {